PoCInnovation/Workshops/software/23.Starton/backend/README.md

     - Test if your implementation is working

 Bip boop bip boop boop.
 Congratulations !
-The backend part is now functional but the job is not finished: you will have to fix the frontend part now...
+The backend part is now functional but the job is not finished: go back to the first README.md to see the next !